-

 Congratulations to Nicky Matthews!
 Inducted into the British BMX Hall of Fame – Class of 2025 Pioneer Racer

-When it comes to the pioneer racers in the UK, Nicky Matthews is not only one of them but actually lined up on the gate and raced in the very first documented BMX race in the UK — at Brockwell Park.
-Nicky rode for Richard Barrington’s Team ACE alongside names like Andy Ruffell, Pete Middleton,…
+When it comes to the pioneer racers in the UK, Nicky Matthews was not only one of them, but actually lined up on the gate and raced in the very first documented BMX race in the UK at Brockwell Park.
+Nicky rode for Richard Barrington’s Team ACE alongside names such as Andy Ruffell, Pete Middleton,…

 -